echawk/kiss-java-boot/README.md

 ## JDK 1

-JDK 1 is the final bootstrap JDK, and is able to compile IcedTea2 (Java 7).
+JDK 1 is the second to last bootstrap JDK and is used to compile GCJ (GNU Java Compiler).

 software                 | version | desc
 --------:                |--------:|-----: